 #How to Use DFU Mode to Fix a Stuck iPhone

 DFU (Device Firmware Update) mode is the deepest type of restore.
-It bypasses the boot loader entirely and communicates directly with the iPhone’s hardware.
-Use this only when recovery mode fails.
+It bypasses the boot loader entirely and talks directly to the iPhone’s hardware.
+Use this only when recovery mode fails, and only on an iPhone you own — DFU restoring someone else’s device without permission can lock them out of their data.

 DFU erases everything on your iPhone.